Isolated-/Dodger2d/README.md

 - Restructure files into directories
 - Improve GameObject code (reduce the amount of type checking, move this to Player/Collectable/Block)
 - Add autobuild to Netify

+## Implementation Notes

+### GameObjects

+Everything on screen (except text) is a GameObject, these can be 1 of three types: Block, Collectable, Character.
+Essentially these are just Rectangles when rendered.